-Unfortunately, this spontaneity and openness is also one of Android’s disadvantages.
-Apps that are not carefully constructed can and do go “rogue,” tying-up resources such as CPU power, battery-life, expensive wireless data, and your limited storage space.
+Unfortunately, this spontaneity openness is also one of Android’s disadvantages.
+Apps not carefully constructed can go, rogue.
+Tying-up resources such as C power, battery life, expensive wireless data and your limited storage space.

 Conveniently, for every lame app causing problems, there’s a gaggle of apps ready to help out.
-Here’s a look at the best tools for identifying which of your installed apps are bad phone citizens (and possibly deserving of deletion), plus utilities which let you curtail mischievous apps that you want to keep.
+Here’s a look at the best tools for identifying which of your installed apps are bad phone citizens.
+Possibly deserving of deletion, plus utilities that let you curtail mischievous apps you want to keep.

 Watchdog Task Manager

-Occasionally, an app will fail to release resources when it’s supposed to, or it will run uncontrollably, grabbing all the processing power it can get its dirty claws into—to the detriment of other, more well-behaved apps.
+Occasionally, an app will fail to run .
+It can get its dirty claws into other, more well-behaved apps to the detriment.

 Android has included an app-oriented battery-use monitoring tool since the get-go.

-Later versions of Android, including Jelly Bean and KitKat, have native data usage statistics and controls in the Settings area.
+These versions of Android, including Jelly Bean, and KitKat, have native data usage statistics controls in the Settings area.

-If you’re scratching your head wondering where all of your device storage has gone, the answer may be that it’s being soaked up by excessively large apps and media files.
+If you’re wondering where all your device storage has gone.
+The answer may be that vast app media files are soaking it up.